Nosamdaman/FuckingCompile/README.md

 - Linux: `dotnet publish -r linux-x64 -c Release --self-contained true -p:PublishSingleFile=true`

 This will build a single `jfc` executable that you can run like any other command-line application.

+Note that the Windows build of this project will not produce valid LLVM assembly thanks to Microsoft's mangling of standard library symbols.
+It may work if you target something like `mingw` or `Cygwin`, but I have yet to test it.